 - Relationships– the quality of personal friendships, work friendships and meaningful connections

 These five categories can give us a good understanding of our feelings of satisfaction in our overall life.
 This will not be a one and done assessment.
 You will need to go back to your answer key to understand whether the steps you take are improving your circumstances or just pushing off the problem for another day.

 The discovery of your biggest areas of satisfaction and wins will give you the fuel to work on your least satisfactory life areas.
 What are the issues you need to focus on, and how can you take steps to change the outcome?
 To oversimplify the issues, you can say that your dissatisfaction with money means you don’t make enough or that your lack of time at home means you need to quit working so hard.
 But rushing to a judgment and taking quick action could lead you down the wrong path.
-Instead, let’s take our findings, create goals for your personal life and use those new goals to evaluate your job, career and business goals.
+Instead, let’s take our findings, create smart goals for your personal life and use those new life goals to evaluate your job, business and career goals.

 Evaluating Business Goals for Success when Creating a Goal Map

 Employers are responsible for the success, viability and growth of the company.
 We need to look at our business as a living entity and base our decisions on what the business needs to stay alive and prosper.
-As both solo-entrepreneur and/or owner, you will look at the five main categories when evaluating your business goals and creating a goal map.
+As both a solo-entrepreneur and/or owner, you will look at the five main categories when evaluating your business goals and creating a goal map.

 - Growth– Are you maintaining a pattern of profitable growth?
 Are you increasing your offerings or removing unprofitable areas?
 Have you revisited your pricing strategy to be in line with your competitors?